deathworlders/online/content/books/deathworlders/chapter-71-sticks-and-stones.md

 It had been *beautiful.* The gods had made a strange, wonderful world, and getting to really *see* it from far, far away had been...humbling?
 But also fun!
 Being *weightless* was strange.
 As was the idea that weight wasn’t the same thing as *mass,* which did *not* go away.
 That had been a fun day of training!
 Still, none of that was *nearly* as strange as when Baseball explained how gravity worked.
 Space and time were the same thing, and curved into each other!

-He tried to explain the math too, but...Vemik said the math of moving things was called *‘calc-*you-luss’ and was a *long* way down the trail.
+He tried to explain the math too, but...Vemik said the math of moving things was called *‘calc* you-luss’ and was a *long* way down the trail.
 Even he wasn’t there quite yet.
 So, that was okay.
 Maybe some day!

 Ferd’s head was swimming with sky-thoughts these days.
 Sometimes, he wondered when Yan or Vemik might join a team, if for no other reason than to learn the *biggest* learnings.